 Annex 3.
-Detailed Budget:

-A suggested budget format is available on the FFP website.
+Detailed Budget: A suggested budget format is available on the FFP website.
 All budgets must be completed on a fiscal year basis.
 Applicants may use budget formats they have developed that contain the requested information or use budget formats, as appropriate, from other sources such as grants.gov.
 If reimbursement for inland transport charges will be requested, include in the detailed budget an estimate of total U.S. dollars needed for inland transport.
 If this information is not yet available, please include the estimate and state in the budget narrative when the information will be submitted to FFP.
 Please note that, per ADS303maw (USAID Implementation of Construction Activities), construction activities must be detailed as an explicit section within the budget and budget narrative, see Section V. Application Review 2.
-Review of Cost Application g) Construction, for more details on construction requirements under cooperative agreements.
+Review of Cost Application m) Construction, for more details on construction requirements under cooperative agreements.
+Per IEE guidance, please ensure that all environmental compliance costs, including personnel and non-personnel costs, are identified and described in the budget and budget narrative.
 Note that per ADS 312, for restricted goods, the applicant must ensure that they are identified in each budget and follow up with any approvals, as required.